 - Transmission: Understanding and preventing the transmission of antimicrobial resistance.

-- Environment: The role of the environment in the selection and spread of antimicrobial resistance.
+- Environment: The role of the environment in the persistence, selection and spread of antimicrobial resistance.

 - Interventions: Investigation and improvement of infection prevention and control measures in One Health settings.